TritonDataCenter/triton/docs/operator-guide/headnode-migration.md

 This can be a dedicated cable on spare interfaces or connect the new headnode to the "SDC admin" network and configure a unique IP address.

+The following examples assume a dedicated cable connected to spare interfaces.

 #### On the new headnode